The Medicare annual Open Enrollment Period is the same every year - and begins on October 15th and continues for seven (7) weeks through December 7th.

 Reminder: Enrolling into a Medicare Part D or Medicare Advantage plan outside the AEP

-Usually cannot change their Medicare plan coverage outside of the AEP or MA-OEP.
+Usually, you cannot change your Medicare plan coverage outside of the AEP or MA-OEP.
 However, Medicare provides Special Enrollment Periods

 (SEP) allowing plan changes outside of the AEP or MA-OEP for people who experience certain changes in their life or meet certain requirements.